GiottoVerducci/rulebook2024/content.md

 same controller.
 	- 0 stealth, if the acting vampire and the vampire in torpor have different controllers.
-- **Effect:** If the action is successful, the victim is diablerised (see [**Diablerie**](https://www.vekn.net/rulebook#diablerie)).
+- **Effect:** If the action is successful, the victim is diablerized (see [**Diablerie**](https://www.vekn.net/rulebook#diablerie)).
 If the action is blocked, the acting vampire and the blocking minion enter combat as normal.